lkarsten/fdxread/README.rst

 Garmin GND10 connector
 ======================

-Read the Garmin GND10 bridge USB data.
+This is software to use the USB port on Garmin GND10 gateways.

-A GND10 unit translates between Nexus FDX and NMEA2000.
+The GND10 unit is used on boats and translates between Nexus FDX and NMEA2000.
 The USB port on it outputs something called FDX, which is reverse engineered here.

-Requires python-serial and LatLon (1.0.2 or newer).
-Tested on Linux and OSX.
+Requires python-serial and LatLon23, as specified in requirements.txt.
+Tested on Linux and OS X.

 Running it
 ----------